Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/index.md

 ## Post installation

 Once you've installed everything, copy `config/default-config.yml` to `config/config.yml`.
 Any changes to `default-config.yml` will get overwritten when you update VVV, so always make changes to `config.yml`.
+VVV will do this automatically after the first `vagrant up`.

 ## Starting VVV